sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/stockPrediction-storeAnditem.rst

 LoopDistinctValue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Node to loop the data for distinct values in the selected columns.
+Node to loop through the data for distinct values in the selected columns.

 .. figure:: ../../../_assets/tutorials/machine-learning/stock-prediction-store-iteam/5.png
    :alt: Stock Prediction